Esri/storymap-journal/README.md

 The image and videos that you include in your Journal using the builder are not copied in ArcGIS Online.
 You have to make sure that these medias as well as the webmaps you are using are accessible to your audience without unneeded authentication.

 #### Can I deploy Map Journal on Portal for ArcGIS?
-Yes, just deploy the application in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
-If this folder already contain a previous version, make sure to first clear the folder.
+Yes, we recommend that you deploy the application in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
+If this folder already contain a previous version, make sure to delete all of its content first.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
 If you choose to deploy the template in another folder, some configuration will be required (see index.html).

 Then you should configure Map Journal to use the JavaScript API deployed on your Portal and not the one in ArcGIS Online.
 This is optional but strongly recommended as some incompatibility may occur.
 To change the JS API, edit `index.html` and locate `pathJSAPI` around line 100.